 Description

-Even when mentees set goals for positively changing their behaviors, they may be ambivalent about what change might mean to them.
-Motivational Interviewing (MI) is a commonly used evidence-based approach to behavior change that trains mentors to be curious and supportive, eliciting and exploring their mentees’ reasons for wanting to change certain behaviors.
-By asking open-ended questions and actively listening mentors can help mentees clarify their values, identify areas where they would like to grow or change, and develop a plan of action to achieve their goals.
+Even when mentees set goals for positively changing their behaviors, they may be ambivalent about what change might actually mean to them.
+Through a series of engaging lectures, brief exercises, and example videos, this course will introduce mentors to the fundamentals of motivational interviewing, a commonly used approach to behavior change.
+MI trains mentors to be curious and supportive, eliciting and exploring their mentees’ reasons for wanting to change certain behaviors.
+By asking open-ended questions and actively listening, mentors can help mentees clarify their values, identify areas where they would like to grow or change, and develop a plan of action to achieve their goals.
 Through a series of engaging lectures, brief exercises, and example videos, learners will be introduced to the fundamental building blocks for supporting mentees’ growth.

 Sources